syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 <details>
 <summary>Configuring the cluster: the manual way</summary>

-If you prefer to configure the Worker cluster manually, follow the steps below.
+If you prefer to configure the worker cluster manually, follow the steps below.

-Install Flux on the Worker cluster:
+Install Flux on the worker cluster:

 ```bash
 kubectl --context $WORKER \